tsc-buddy/AzureGBC2018/README.md

 ### Replicating

-Once all of your resources have provisioned, we can now go ahead and enable replication on the VM to another location in Azure.
+Once all of your resources have provisioned, we can go ahead and enable replication on the VM to another location in Azure.

 4. Locate your first virtual machine and go to Operations\Disaster Recovery (preview).